StarpTech/ghconfig/README.md

 │       └── release.yml
 ```

 This directory must have the same structure as your `.github` folder.
 Any file in the in the folder is handled as a [Go template](https://golang.org/pkg/text/template/).
 Currently, only the command `workflow` is implemented and therefore only `.github/workflows` are respected.
 We generate new workflows files and create a PR in every selected repository.
-Every execution creates a new PR unless other specified with `--no-create-pr`.
+Every execution creates a new PR unless other specified with `--no-create-pr` the changes are commited directly on the base branch.

 ```
 $ ghconfig workflow